 Using the BLS Healthcare Provider Algorithm for Managing VF and Pulseless VT

 The BLS (basic life support) Primary Survey is used in all cases of cardiac arrest.
-For any emergency, you first see if the patient is responsive, call EMS, and find an AED.
+For any emergency, check first if the patient is responsive, then call EMS, and find an AED.
 For this case, you assess a person without a pulse; you do not have an emergency care team to work with you.

 - Make sure the scene is safe.

 - Tap shoulder and ask, "Are you all right?"